Icinga/icinga2/doc/6-distributed-monitoring.md

     }

-Now it is time to define the two client hosts and apply service checks using the command endpoint execution method to them.
+Now it is time to define the two client hosts and apply service checks using the command endpoint execution method.
 Note: You can also use the config sync mode here.

 Create a new configuration directory on the master node `icinga2-master1.localdomain`.